Azure/functions-container-action/README.md

 3. Use the [linux-container-functionapp-on-azure.yml](https://github.com/Azure/actions-workflow-samples/tree/master/FunctionApp/linux-container-functionapp-on-azure.yml) template as a reference, create a new workflow.yml file under your project `./github/workflows/`
 4. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.

-Azure Functions GitHub Action for deploying customized Azure Functions image is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'.Login to the respective Azure Cloud before running this Action using [Azure Login](https://github.com/Azure/login)
+Azure Functions Action for deploying customized Azure Functions image is supported for the Azure public cloud as well as Azure government clouds ('AzureUSGovernment' or 'AzureChinaCloud') and Azure Stack ('AzureStack') Hub.
+Before running this action, login to the respective Azure Cloud  using [Azure Login](https://github.com/Azure/login) by setting appropriate value for the `environment` parameter.

 # Contributing